Aaron Rodgers Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 - Against the Bengals last week, Rodgers went 27-for-39 (69.2%) for 344 yards with two touchdown passes and one interception.

-- Over his last three games, Rodgers has collected 853 passing yards (284.3 per game) while going 70-for-108 (64.8% completion percentage) and throwing six touchdowns and one interception.
+- Over his last three games, Rodgers has put up 853 passing yards (284.3 per game) while going 70-for-108 (64.8% completion percentage) and throwing six touchdowns and one interception.

-- He has tacked on two rushing yards on three carries with one touchdown, averaging 0.7 yards per game.

 Rodgers' Green Bay Teammates